+• · · · · · · · · · · · · · · · · · · ·

 C14 Yes No

 C14 Does your institution have an

-application closing date? x
+application closing date? Χ

-C14 Application closing date (fall):
+Application closing date (fall):

 C14 Priority date:

 C15 Yes No

-C15 Are first-time, first-year students accepted for terms other than the
+Are first-time, first-year studen ts accepted for te erms other than X 110

-fall? Х
+•

-C16 Notification to applicants of admission decision sent (fill in one only)
+Notification to applicants of ad mission decision sent (fill in one on ly)

 C16 On a rolling basis beginning

-(date):

-C16 By (date):
+C16 (date): By (date):

-C16 Other: at least weekly
+Other: No more than 5 days afte I r submission of an Indication

+010 other.
+No more than 5 days and i subillission of ap

+≟ !

-C17 Reply policy for admitted applicants (fill in one only)
+C17 Reply policy for admitted appli cants (fill in one o n ly)

-1 7 1 7 11

-C17 Must reply by (date):
+Must reply by (date):

-C17 No set date: Х
+No set date: X

 C17 Must reply by May 1 or within

 weeks if notified

-thereafter

-C17 Other:
+C17 thereafter Other: ļ

+CII Other.

-Deadline for housing deposit (MM/DD):]
+C17 Deadline for housing deposit (MN //DD):

-Amount of housing deposit: J
+Amount of housing deposit: •

-C17 Refundable if student does not enroll?
+C17 Refundable if student does not er roll? •

-C17 Yes, in full Yes, in part
+C17 Yes, in full

+C17 Yes, in part

-C17 No No
+C17 No

-0.7 110

-Deferred admission
+C18 Deferred admission

-C18 Yes No
+C18 Deferred admission Yes No

-C18 Does your institution allow students to postpone enrollment after admission? x
+Does your institution allow studer nts to postpone en rollment after

+admission?
+X

-C18 If yes, maximum period of postponement:
+C18 If yes, maximum period of postpo nement: •

-010 ii yes, maximum penod or postponement. ı

-C19 Early admission of high school students
+Early admission of high school students

-C19 Yes No

-C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х
+C19 Does your institution allow high s chool students to anroll as full time Yes No

+CIS first-time, first-year (freshman) st V

+school graduation? ducinis one year or Thore before high X

 C20 Common Application Question removed from CDS.
 (Initiated during 200 6-2007 cycle)

-020 Question removed from CBs. (initiated during 200 o 2007 Cycle)

 Early Decision and Early Action Plans

-C21 Early Decision
+Early Decision

-C21 Yes No

-C21 Does your institution offer an early decision plan (an admission plan that
+C21 Does your institution offer an ear ly decision plan (a) n admission plan Yes No

-permits students to apply and be notified of an admission decision well in
+CZI that permits students to apply and

-advance of the regular notification date and that asks students to commit to X
+decision well in advance of the re X

+students to commit to attending if

-attending if accepted) for first-time, first-year (freshman) applicants for fall
+(freshman) applicants for fall enro . ,

-enrollment?

-If "yes," please complete the following:
+If "yes," please complete the follo

-First or only early decision plan closing date
+First or only early decision plan c

-First or only early decision plan notification date
+First or only early decision plan n

-Other early decision plan closing date
+Other early decision plan closing

-C21 Other early decision plan notification date

-For the Fall 2011 entering class: 1
+Other early decision plan notification for the Fall 2013 entering class

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan
+Number of early decision applica our institution

+Number of applicants admitted un

-Please provide significant details about your early decision plan: l
+Please provide significant details

-, , , ,

 Caa Early action

-C22 Larry action Yes No
+C22 Early action Yes No

+حدد .
+55 110

+Common Data Set 2013-2014
-Do you have a nonbinding early action plan whereby students are notified of

-an admission decision well in advance of the regular notification date but do

-not have to commit to attending your college?
-X
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

 C22 If "yes," please complete the following:

-Early action closing date
+C22 Early action closing date

-Early action notification date
+C22 Early action notification date

-000 lo vous corly entire plan a "restrictive" plan under which was limit at the first m annlying to eth corty plane?
+•

-C22 Is your early action plan a "restrictive" plan under which you limit students fro iii appiying to otner earry plans?
+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-C22 Yes No
+C22 Yes No C22